5 Rainy Day ideas for your garden

-We know a lot of you have been enjoying time in your garden with this amazing weather over the past few weeks.
-With the weather taking a turn this week, we wanted to remind you of a few positives of rain and what you can do in your garden when it rains.
+We know many of you have been enjoying time in your garden with this amazing weather over the past few weeks.
+But with the weather taking a turn recently, we wanted to remind you that all is not lost!
+There are lots of things you can do in your garden on those rainy days.
+Just make sure you've got your waterproofs.

-If there are a few days of rain forecast, this is the perfect time to sprinkle that lawn seed.
-If you’ve been thinking about sorting out the patches on your lawn, be sure to check the weather forecast.
-A few days of light rain is perfect to help the seeds grow and ensure the top inch of soil stays moist.
-Be aware to not put seed down when heavy rain is due, this will dislodge the seed.
+If there are a few rainy days forecast, this is the perfect time to sprinkle that lawn seed.
+And if you’ve been thinking about sorting out the patches on your lawn, be sure to check the weather forecast.
+A few days of light rain is perfect to help the seeds grow.
+Plus, it ensures the top inch of soil stays moist.
+Be aware, however, not to put seed down when heavy rain is due, as this can actually dislodge the seed.

 Have a tidy up